 Antoniou also pointed out that there have been studies suggesting a daily intake of glyphosate, even if under safe levels, can lead to multiple organ systems failure over time.
 His previous experiment on rats showed that they developed fatty liver and liver damage.
 They were injected with Roundup at under four nanograms per kilogram, which was already way below the standard level.

 In 2015, the World Health Organization (WHO) classified glyphosate as a “probable Group 2a carcinogen” in a document outlining the findings of the International Agency for Research on Cancer (IARC).
 The move created a controversy and several lawsuits against Monsanto, the makers of Roundup, as many came forward to allege that the herbicide caused their loved one's cancer.

-A study published on No Toxic Living has also linked glyphosate consumption and ingestion to other chronic diseases aside from cancer, such as:
+An article published on Goodness Gracious Treats' website has also linked glyphosate consumption and ingestion to other chronic diseases aside from cancer, such as: